 Neutering - make sure your pet is neutered.
 Un-neutered pets (especially cats) are much more likely to roam and attempt to cross busy roads.
-Microchipping - microchips don't prevent accidents but make it much easier for you to be reunited with your pet if they involved in a one.
+Microchipping - microchips don't prevent accidents but make it much easier for you to be reunited with your pet if they are involved in one.